 How does the Montessori educational approach differ from conventional education?

-In most conventional preschools, the children are taught educational concepts in a group by a teacher.
+In most conventional preschools and child care centers, the children are taught educational concepts in a group by a teacher.
 In a Montessori program, the children work at their own pace, independently learning concepts from multi-sensory materials designed for self-correction and physical exploration.
 Montessori education is child-centered whereas traditional education is very much teacher centered.
 Montessori method is the use of all five senses to learn, not just through listening, watching, memorizing or reading.
 Children learn at their own pace, according to what interests them the most at that particular time in their development.
 They move and choose work freely.
 Learning is a process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.

 How do children from Sonnet Montessori transition to new schools?

 Exceptionally well!
 Our students excel in their new environments because of their knowledge base, their confidence, and their eagerness to learn.
 Our parent community strongly believes that we work hard with children to help them become “confident achievers.”
 Sonnet Montessori is better measured by the characteristics our children's lifelong love of learning, self-confidence, problem-solving ability, and a strong social conscience.

 Why are there children of different ages in the same Montessori classroom?